-ICANN org will alert the RDS-WHOIS2 review team of any changes to the list and update it.
+ICANN organization will alert the RDS-WHOIS2 Review Team of any changes to the list and update it.

 The review team will engage in dialog with the dedicated ICANN Board Caucus Group; for example, when the review team reaches a milestone and could benefit from feedback on agreed scope or any recommendations under development to address that scope.